X

 • Harvest young gourds to eat or leave on the vine to develop into a sponge.

 Read this article for more information about how to grow luffa.
+Learn how to make scrubbers with loofah sponges in this guide.

 How to plant Malabar spinach:

-• Plant from seeds, transplants or cuttings.
+• Plant from seeds, transplants, or cuttings.
 Seeds are available from Burpee Seeds.

 When to plant Malabar spinach: